 My name is Kora with a K, and I am an Australian Labradoodle.
 Many of you have noted how cute I am – thanks – and wonder where I get my great genes?
 I am not actually from Austraila; rather I was born in Weaverville, North Carolina at place loving named Doodleville.

-The aboriginal meaning of my name means comforter, which I think is awesome since I am good at comforting people.
+The Aboriginal meaning of my name means companion, which I think is awesome since I am good at comforting people.
 In fact, since the day I was born I was being trained to be a therapy dog and provide comfort to people.
 For the first six months of my life, I lived in Doodleville with my brother and sisters.

 This nice lady named Jan helped us learn good manners and exposed us to so many sites and sounds.
 Jan says that I have always been very friendly, intuitive, and gentle.
 When I visited the nursing home as a puppy, I fell in love with visiting people.
 What could be better than belly rubs and being told over and over again how beautiful I am?